OMPSHUNYAYA/Shunyaya-Symbolic-Mathematics-Master-Docs/README.md

 **Ecosystem policy**
 Each repository declares its own license and usage notes in its `README.md`.
+The Shunyaya ecosystem follows a **tiered licensing model** distinguishing open standards, research materials, and executable systems.

 ---

-## ✅ Open-Standard Projects
+## ✅ Open-Standard Projects (Default)

+The majority of Shunyaya projects are released as **Open Standards**.

+This includes (but is not limited to):

-**(SSUM, SSMDE, SSMT, SSM-NET, SSMEQ, SSM-ClockKe, SSM-AIM Mini, SSM-Tweet, SSM-Browse, LAW-0AR, SSM-Encrypt, SSM-UT)**
+**SSUM, SSMDE, SSMT, SSM-NET, SSMEQ, SSM-ClockKe, SSM-AIM Mini, SSM-Tweet,

-These projects are released as **Open Standards**, meaning:
+SSM-Browse, LAW-0AR, SSM-Encrypt, SSM-UT**

+Open-standard projects mean:

 - free implementation with **no registration or fees**
-- allowed in personal, institutional, research, or commercial systems
+- permitted use in personal, institutional, research, or commercial systems
-- full permission to **use, modify, extend, integrate, or redistribute**
+- full freedom to **use, modify, extend, integrate, or redistribute**
 - **optional attribution** (recommended but not required)
 - no exclusivity or vendor lock-in
-- all formulas, stamps, envelopes, and symbolic logic remain deterministic and transparent
+- deterministic, transparent formulas, stamps, envelopes, and symbolic logic

 **Warranty:**
-These implementations are provided *as-is* under open-standard terms, without warranty of any kind.
+Provided *as-is* with no warranty or guarantee of fitness.

-Open-standard projects are designed for **global, frictionless adoption** across vendors, systems, and jurisdictions.
+Open-standard projects are designed for **global, frictionless adoption** across vendors, platforms, and jurisdictions.

 ---

-### 📘 Research Frameworks — CC BY-NC 4.0
+## 📘 Symbolic Mathematics & Research Materials — CC BY-NC 4.0

-All other Shunyaya standards (core symbolic mathematics, theoretical layers, documents, examples) remain under **CC BY-NC 4.0**:
+Shunyaya Symbolic Mathematics (SSM) and related research materials, including symbolic formulations, theoretical layers, documents, and examples, are released under **Creative Commons Attribution–NonCommercial 4.0 (CC BY-NC 4.0)**.

 - attribution required
-- non-commercial usage
+- non-commercial use only
 - no warranty; no endorsement or affiliation implied

-These standards define foundational mathematical constructs and therefore require attribution, unlike the Open-Standard category.
+These materials focus on **explanation, theory, and symbolic interpretation** rather than executable infrastructure.

+---

+## 📘 SSUM Implementations & Systems — CC BY 4.0

+Executable systems that implement **SSUM (Shunyaya Structural Universal Mathematics)** are released under licenses independent of the SSUM Open Standard.

+The following SSUM-based implementation is released under **Creative Commons Attribution 4.0 (CC BY 4.0)**:

+- **SSUM-STAR — Structural Time And Replay**

+These systems:

+- implement SSUM principles in executable form
+- permit commercial and non-commercial use
+- require attribution
+- carry no warranty or endorsement

+This does **not** alter the Open-Standard status of SSUM or the CC BY-NC 4.0 status of SSM research materials.

 ---